Lathrup Village, Michigan

 The City of Lathrup Village (/ˈleɪθrəp/ LAY-thrəp) is a city in Oakland County in the U.S. state of Michigan.
-An inner-ring suburb of Detroit, Lathrup Village lies roughly 17 mi north of downtown Detroit, and is completely surrounded by the larger city of Southfield.
+An inner-ring suburb of Detroit, Lathrup Village lies roughly 17 mi north of downtown Detroit, and is entirely surrounded by the larger city of Southfield.
 As of the 2020 census, the city had a population of 4,088.